-Have you ever thought about—even if you don't turn on location services or log into an account, the platform can actually "recognize" you?
+Have you ever thought about this — even if you don't enable location services or log into an account, the platform can actually "recognize" you?
 This is not metaphysics, but rather identified through browser fingerprint detection.

-Many people are not very clear about what specific items are included in browser fingerprint detection.
-Next, I will provide a detailed breakdown and analysis for you to understand at a glance.
+Many people are not very familiar with what specific items are included in browser fingerprint detection.
+Next, I will give you a detailed breakdown and analysis so that you can understand it at a glance.

-In simple terms, browser fingerprinting is when a website collects a series of characteristic information about your browser and device to piece together a "unique" identity identifier.
+In simple terms, browser fingerprinting is when a website collects a series of feature information about your browser and device to piece together a "unique" identity identifier.

-For example: It doesn't matter if two people are wearing black clothes in real life, but if you add height, shoe size, hair color, and accent, it can almost identify who you are.
-This is how browser fingerprints are formed.
+For example: just like in real life, it doesn't matter if two people are wearing black clothes, but if you add height, shoe size, hair color, and accent, you can almost recognize who you are.
+Browser fingerprinting is formed in this way.

 Browser name (Chrome, Firefox, Safari, etc.) and version number.